 top of page

-What EMF levels are safe, and how many lights on my meter is bad?
-These are commonly asked questions.
-Some would say the short answer is there are no safe non-native EMF levels, and others say non-ionising EMF's present no danger.
-One thing we can all agree on is that natural background EMF levels aren't just health-supportive but vital for our survival.
+What EMF levels are safe?
+How many lights on my meter indicate a problem?
+These are frequently asked questions.
+The short answer is that there are no completely safe non-native EMF levels.
+Some experts argue that non-ionizing EMFs pose no danger.
+However, we can all agree that natural background EMF levels are not only health-supportive but also vital for our survival.

 Building Biology Evaluation Guidelines For Sleeping Areas (SBM-2015)